ben5459/HybridManufacturingPlatform/Automatic Tool Changer/README.md

-# Voron Toolchanger
+# Wireless Automatic Toolchanger

 ## Development Methodology:
-- Pragmatic
+- Pragmatic Product Management
+- Continuous Improvement
+- Sound engineering theory supported by empirical testing

 ## What it is:
+- Compact
 - Lightweight
 - Extensible
-- Compact
+- Wireless
 -

 ## What it isn't:
 - Lighter than the stock Voron toolhead
 - Cheaper than the stock Voron toolhead
-- Designed to mill anything that you cant extrude out of the attached hotends
+- Designed to mill anything that you can't extrude out of the attached hotends

 ## Design Requirements:
 - Repeatable: <50micron
-- Reliable:
+- Reliable: >100k Cycles
-- Safe:
+- Safe: Able to detect lock states and tool crashes

+## Current Specifications:
+### ATC Weight: 75grams
+### ATC Footprint: 68x62x35
+### Operating temperature: ≤85C (all components are rated for atleast 85C)

+### Recomended Maximum Tool Width (without modifications): 62mm
+### Recomended Maximum Tool Height (without modifications): 145mm
+### Recomended Maximum Tool Depth (without modifications): 76mm

+### Number of tool changes between maintenance intervals based on component service life: >100k

+### Weight required in the Z axis to separate the kinematic coupling:
+#### Locked state >5000g (over the amount that I can currently measure)
+#### Unlocked state 1750g +/-100g (connection state change occured before full decoupling)

+### Weight of a stealthburner with rapido, EBB36, and kinematic motor plate: 395g

 ## Use Cases: